Import Physical Inventory

 - Partial Update (Strongly Recommended) - Import will only set the physical on SKUs that are in the file.
 No other SKU will be affected.
 Likewise, it will only affect inventory quantity in the warehouse entered on the file.

 - Full Update - will set any SKU in the system that is not on the file to a quantity of zero.
-Typically, a full update is only done when you are sure that what was counted accurately reflects the complete inventory, and you want to zero out any other item that is currently in the system.
+Typically, a full update is only done when you are sure that what the count accurately reflects the complete inventory, and you want to zero out any other item that is currently in the system.

 - The warehouse in the file must match the warehouse selected.
 If it does not, an immediate error will be thrown.